 The Costa Rican government also protects areas of historic and archaeological interest.
 Pre-Columbian settlement areas and early battlefields are protected with the same fervor as the rainforests and wildlife preserves.
 Protecting the natural resources of Costa Rica has far-reaching implications because of its amazing biodiversity.

 The government National Conservation Areas System (SINAC) established in 1998 protects nearly two hundred conservation areas.
 Including over 50 wildlife refuges, 32 major national parks, over a dozen forest reserves and a handful of biological reserves.
 In most cases, access to all of the Costa Rica National Park System and reserve System is inexpensive and readily available, though some are easier to get to than others.

-This program has provided the people of Costa Rica and tourists with an amazing opportunity to admire and examine the wonders of nature.
-Costa Rica alone has 75% of the Central American Bio diversity.
+All in all, this program has provided the people of Costa Rica and tourists with an amazing opportunity to admire and examine the wonders of nature.
+Costa Rica alone has 75% of the Central American Biodiversity.
 How amazing it is to see such a concentration.

 A Must See The world-famous Arenal Volcano is an iconic volcano.
 Notably the classic conic shape towers above La Fortuna in the Northwest of Costa Rica.
 Arenal erupted in 1968 after years of being dormant.
 Currently, it’s one of the most visited National Parks in Costa Rica.
 It was dormant for hundreds of years […]

 Welcome To Manuel Antonio Costa Rica Manuel Antonio Costa Rica is both home to the fantastic Manuel Antonio National Park and a great tourist destination located on the Central Pacific Coast.
 It has some of the best Beaches of Costa Rica.
 The breathtaking the beauty of this area’s unique landscape attracts hundreds of people every day! […]